Perfect Tips Of Growing Rosemary In A Container

 Cut off 4- to 6-inch stem tips with pruners to harvest.
 Fresh rosemary sprigs or leaves can be used in cooking as desired.

 Alternatively, dry the stems upside-down in a dry, cold, well-ventilated room for a few weeks.
-Remove the stems once they have dried.
+Once they have dried, remove them.

 Health Benefits Of Rosemary